 - Top it off by applying the alum to lock the moisture in the skin.

-Aftershave is crucial to prevent razor burn, bumps, ingrown, and other post-shave skin irritations.
+Aftershave is crucial to prevent razor burn, bumps, ingrown, and other post-shave skin irritations, especially when you shave every day.
 Partner that with a top of the line and beginner-friendly straight razor from Naked Armor, which you can shop below:

 More Naked Armor Reads: